NobleMajo/vault/README.md

 **Then I have exactly what you are looking for today!**

 *Hold on tight and take a closer look at this command line interface tool because it might meet your exact needs.*

-# Future
-Currently, the Vault file is encrypted using AES-256, but in the future it will also use the private and public keys from the .ssh directory to add a addiitonal asymetic encryption by default.
-This can be turned off via a flag.

 # Getting Started
 ## Requirements